Woolpert Contracted to Acquire Topographic, Bathymetric Lidar Data, Imagery for Tonga

 This project complements and expands on similar geospatial data acquisitions Woolpert has performed throughout the Pacific, including projects currently underway in Vanuatu.
 The lidar data will support various sector agencies including the Ministry of Meteorology, Energy, Information, Disaster Management, Environment, Climate Change and Communications (MEIDECC); Ministry of Lands, Survey and Natural Resources; Ministry of Infrastructure; and Tonga Ports Authority.

-This project is part of SPC's Pacific Resilience Program, funded by the World Bank, which is working to strengthen early warning systems and enhance natural disaster and climate change resilience across Pacific Island countries prone to natural disasters.
-In January 2022, Tonga was the site of the world's most powerful volcanic eruption in 30 years when Hunga Tonga-Hunga Ha'apai erupted, generating tsunamis across the Pacific.
+This project is part of SPC's Pacific Resilience Program, funded by the World Bank, which is working to strengthen early warning systems and enhance natural disaster and climate change resilience across Pacific Island countries prone to natural disaster events such as cyclones, storm surges, coastal inundation, earthquakes and tsunamis.
+In January 2022, Tonga was the site of the world's most powerful volcanic eruption in 30 years when Hunga Tonga-Hunga Ha'apai unexpectedly erupted, generating atmospheric waves and tsunamis across the Pacific Ocean.
+A reported estimate of 85,000 people in Tonga were impacted by the event, which caused $90 million USD in damages.

 Woolpert is employing data, imagery and resources from multiple partners to optimize the utilization and application of this collection.
-Satellite imagery collected by Planet following the eruption is helping determine whether water clarity is suitable for bathymetric lidar acquisition.
-The lidar data and imagery is being acquired with survey aircraft provided by Kiwi Air, an aviation firm based in New Zealand.
+Satellite imagery collected by Planet, a Woolpert partner, following the eruption is helping determine whether water clarity is suitable for Woolpert to proceed with required bathymetric lidar acquisition components.
+The topo-bathymetric lidar data and imagery is being acquired with survey aircraft provided by Kiwi Air, an aviation firm based in New Zealand.

+Woolpert Geospatial Project Manager Constance Solemani noted that the new data may support change detection analysis when compared to data previously collected for Tonga in 2018.
+This comprehensive dataset will help measure and monitor the full impact of this disaster, support future impact-based forecasting, identify transport paths for better emergency management, reduce risks to these vulnerable communities and refine disaster resilience planning.

+This acquisition in Tonga is expected to be complete by July 2022, with final delivery scheduled for October 2022.

 Woolpert is the premier architecture, engineering, geospatial (AEG) and strategic consulting firm, with a vision to become one of the best companies in the world.
 We innovate within and across markets to effectively serve public, private and government clients worldwide.
 Woolpert is an ENR Top 150 Global Design Firm, has earned six straight Great Place to Work certifications and actively nurtures a culture of growth, inclusion, diversity and respect.
-Founded in 1911 in Dayton, Ohio, Woolpert has 1,900 employees and more than 60 offices on four continents.
+Founded in 1911 in Dayton, Ohio, Woolpert has been America's fastest-growing AEG firm since 2015.
+The firm has 1,900 employees and more than 60 offices on four continents.
 For more, visit woolpert.com.

 Media contact: Woolpert PR Manager Jill Kelley; 937-531-1258, [email protected]